-Lawsuits involving the prices of certain vehicle component parts have been settled with a Defendant in various class actions in this litigation (“Settling Defendant”).
-The Settling Defendant is identified below.
+A lawsuit involving the prices of certain vehicle Starters, Alternators, or Radiators has been settled with certain Defendants in class actions in this litigation (“Settling Defendants”).
+The Settling Defendants are identified below.
 The cases are separate class actions within the lead case known as In re Automotive Parts Antitrust Litigation, 12-md-02311 (E.D.
 Mich.), which is currently before United States District Judge Marianne O. Battani.

-You may be part of a class action settlement if you are a Truck and/or Equipment dealership that indirectly purchased certain component parts and/or vehicles for resale or lease containing these parts (“Dealer”) in the District of Columbia or one or more of the following states: Arizona, Arkansas, California, Florida, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.
+You may be part of class action settlements if you are a Truck and/or Equipment dealership that indirectly purchased a Starter, Alternator, or Radiator as a separate part, which was manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant, and/or purchased new vehicles for resale or lease containing one of these parts (“Dealer”) in the District of Columbia or one or more of the following states: Arizona, Arkansas, California, Florida, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.

 What Are The Lawsuits About?

-The lawsuits claim that the Defendants in each lawsuit agreed to unlawfully raise the price of certain motor vehicle component parts.
-As a result, dealers of Trucks and/or Equipment who purchased for resale or lease Trucks and/or Equipment containing those parts or who indirectly purchased those parts as replacement parts, which were manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant may have paid more than they should have.
-Although the Settling Defendant has agreed to settle, the Settling Defendant does not agree that it engaged in any wrongdoing or is liable or owes any money or benefits to Plaintiffs.
+The lawsuits allege that the Defendants agreed to unlawfully raise the price of certain motor vehicle Starters, Alternators, or Radiators.
+As a result, dealers of Trucks and/or Equipment who purchased for resale or lease new Trucks and/or Equipment containing those parts or who indirectly purchased those parts as separate parts, which were manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant, allegedly paid more than they should have.
+Although the Settling Defendants have agreed to settle, the Settling Defendants do not agree that they engaged in any wrongdoing or are liable or owe any money or benefits to Plaintiffs.
 The Court has not yet decided who is right.

 Who’s Included In The Settlements?

-The Settling Defendant is Mitsubishi Electric Corporation, Mitsubishi Electric US Holdings, Inc., and Mitsubishi Electric Automotive America, Inc. (collectively, “Settling Defendant” or “Mitsubishi Electric”).
-A list of the Defendants, their affiliates, and the alleged co-conspirators for each case involving the parts described in the Settlement Class definitions and settlement agreements is available under the Court Documents section of this website.
+The Settling Defendants are MITSUBA Corporation and American Mitsuba Corporation (“Mitsuba”), T. RAD Co.
+Ltd. and T. RAD North America, Inc.’s (“T.RAD”), Robert Bosch GmbH and Robert Bosch LLC (“Bosch”), and Hitachi Automotive Systems, Ltd. (“HIAMS”) for Hitachi, Ltd., Hitachi Automotive Systems Americas, Inc., and HIAMS (the “HIAMS Defendants”) (collectively, “Settling Defendants”).
+A list of the Defendants, their affiliates, and the alleged co-conspirators for the case involving the vehicle Starters, Alternators, or Radiators described in the Settlement Class definitions and settlement agreements are available under the Court Documents section of this website.

-Generally, you are included if, at any time between January 1, 2000 and September 12, 2017, you were a dealer of heavy-duty (Class 8) trucks, medium-duty (Class 3, 4, 5, 6 & 7) trucks, buses, commercial vehicles, construction equipment, mining equipment, agricultural equipment (including ATVs designed and/or marketed for agricultural use), railway vehicles, materials handling vehicles, and other similar vehicles (“Trucks and/or Equipment”) that: (a) purchased Trucks and/or Equipment containing a Starter or Alternator which was manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant;; and/or (b) indirectly purchased a Starter or Alternator which was manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant as a replacement part.
-Indirectly means you bought the vehicle replacement part from someone other than the manufacturer of the part.
+Generally, you are included if, at any time between January 1, 2000 through June 20, 2018, inclusive, you were a dealer of heavy-duty (Class 8) or medium-duty (Class 3, 4, 5, 6, & 7) trucks, buses, commercial vehicles (excluding automobiles, light trucks, vans, sports utility vehicles, crossovers, pickup trucks, and/or similar motor vehicles sold by automobile dealers), all-terrain vehicles, construction equipment, mining equipment, agricultural equipment, railway vehicles, materials-handling vehicles, and other similar vehicles (“Trucks and/or Equipment”) that: (a) purchased for resale or lease new Trucks and/or Equipment containing a Starter, Alternator, or Radiator, which was manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant; or (b) indirectly purchased such a Starter, Alternator, or Radiator as a separate part.
+Indirectly means you bought the vehicle part from someone other than the manufacturer of the part.

-The specific definition of who is included in the Settlement Class is set forth in the Settlement Agreement between the Settlement Class and the Settling Defendant.
-That Settlement Agreement is accessible under the Court Documents section of this website.
+The specific definitions of who is included in the Settlement Classes are set forth in the Settlement Agreements between the Plaintiffs and the Settling Defendants.
+Those Settlement Agreements, and the related Complaints, are accessible under the Court Documents section of this website.

-The Settlement Funds amount to $1.3 million.
-Detailed information about the Settlement and the parts involved can be found in the full-length Notice.
-The amount of money your dealership may receive, if any, will depend upon where the dealership purchased the affected vehicles or component parts, the type and quantity of vehicles and parts your dealership purchased in the states listed above and the District of Colombia, and the total number of claims made by eligible Truck and Equipment Dealers.
+The Settlement Funds amount to $3,104,990.
+Detailed information about the Settlements and the parts involved can be found in the full-length Notice.
+The amount of money your dealership may receive, if any, will depend upon where the dealership purchased the affected Trucks and/or Equipment or component parts, the type and quantity of Trucks and/or Equipment and parts your dealership purchased in the states listed above and the District of Columbia, and the total number of claims made by eligible Truck and/or Equipment Dealers.